 We are expected to help the NHS with this problem by checking the identity of new patients.
 To do this we need you to provide TWO forms of proof of identity from the list below:

-TWO forms of Identity from this list (one MUST be photographic)
+TWO forms of Identity

 - Birth certificate

 - Marriage certificate